 - Green Light signals an open campus with classes and activities proceeding with planned precautions.

 - Yellow Light signals enhanced precautions, during which in-person classes and activities may be restricted for two to five days; high-traffic and affected areas will be deep-cleaned; and faculty and staff work from home if possible.
+Staffing patterns for non-essential employees will be motivated to correspond with the current health risk on campus.

 - Orange Light signals a high restriction on campus, during which all in-person classes and activities will be restricted for at least 14 days; meals will be grab and go; high-traffic and affected areas will be deep-cleaned; only essential workers allowed to work on campus.